vr360 workshop

 Higher Order Ambisonic

 As a rule of thumb, if a microphone array contains about 20 microphones, depending on the manufacturer, this is referred to as Higher Order Ambisonic.
-Even if it still sounds like an incredible number of microphones, the actual number of products is manageable as 360 microphones.
+Even if it still sounds like an incredible small number of microphones, the actual number of products is manageable as 360 microphones.

 • Zylia ZM-1 has 19 capsules and can, therefore, record third-order Ambisonics, which is only possible, connected with a laptop or tablet via USB.
 With the 6DOF VR/AR Development Kit there is also the chance to move away from the recording position and use the six degrees of freedom.